IaaS For Non-Profits

 Industry Use Cases

-Non-profits across various sectors are leveraging IaaS to address their unique challenges.
+Non-profits across various sectors are leveraging IaaS to drive their missions forward.
 Here are some examples:

-- Educational Non-Profits: Leverage IaaS to host e-learning platforms, manage student data, and provide virtual classrooms.
+- Education: Non-profits focused on education can use IaaS to host online learning platforms, manage student data, and provide virtual classrooms.

 Competitive Advantages